Healthy Homes Assessment Pukerua Bay

 Draught Stopping Pukerua Bay

-If a draught is felt from unreasonable gaps or holes the area requirements to be sealed.
+If a draught is noticed from gaps that are not adequate or holes the area requirements to be closed.

 What are the most unreasonable gaps or holes?

-Get the complete information for the Healthy Homes draught stopping requirements.
+See the full details for the Healthy Homes draught stopping requirements.

 draught stopping building inspections